immobiliare/Glider/README.md

 - [ ] New Transports: we would like to extend the list of supported transports; feel free to propose your third-party transports
 - [ ] Increment our code coverage by writing more tests

+# Requirements

+Glider can be installed in any platform which supports:

+- iOS 14+, macOS Catalina+, watchOS 7+, tvOS 13+
+- Xcode 13.2+
+- Swift 5.5+

 # Installation

 ## Swift Package Manager